pycom/pycom-documentation/content/pymesh/lib-cli.md

 ## Overview

 The Pymesh micropython library is included as a `frozen python script` in the Pymesh firmware releases.
+It is also available as [open-source micropython script](https://github.com/pycom/pycom-libraries/blob/master/pymesh/pymesh_frozen/lib/cli.py).

 Instead of REPL, a specific Pymesh CLI interprets commands.
 This is shown by `>`.
 The CLI is executed on a separate thread inside the Pymesh library.

+{{% hint style="info" %}}
+* The CLI needs to be started using the `pymesh.cli_start()` method.
+* In the CLI the `h` command will print the list of available commands.
+* The command `stop` will break the CLI thread.
+{{% /hint %}}

 For example:
 ```